 The Pope’s New Encyclical vs. the Canonization of Serra

-In the pope’s new encyclical I found the passages that follow which show a complete contradiction with the misguided effort to canonize Serra a saint.
-Here they are with my response in brackets:
+The pope’s new encyclical, wise as it is about climate change, completely contradicts the misguided effort to canonize Serra a saint.
+Here are his words with my response in brackets:

 If you share these feelings of grief and outrage at the upcoming canonization of Junipero Serra, let your voice be heard!
 Please sign this petition…and spread the word so others can do so also.
 Thank you.